 Our main Sunday Morning Communion Service is still being held online.
 The YouTube version is below.
 It is also available on Zoom at 10.30 am on Sundays: if you are interested in joining us this way, please contact us.
 We also have weekday Zoom services at 7.30 pm on Tuesdays (Compline/Night Prayer, preceded by a time for chat) and 10.30 am on Wednesdays (Holy Communion).
 If you would like to join us for these, please email for details.

-Our Vicar, Rev. Barry Hingston, celebrates Holy Communion for Palm Sunday, 5 April 2020.
+Our Vicar, Rev. Barry Hingston, celebrates Holy Communion for the Ninth Sunday after Trinity, 9 August 2020.